iankorf/MCB185-2023/Unit1/README.md

 Standard Error (stderr).
 This is meant to be used for error messages or logging messages rather than data.

-Let's remove the "foo" and "bar" files.
+Let's be tidy and remove the "foo" and "bar" files with the `rm` command.

 ```
 rm foo bar